+At the beginning of your student teaching experience, you will want to introduce yourself to the parents/guardians of your students.
 Share your plans for introducing yourself to the parents of your students with your University Supervisor.
 This should be a brief introduction in the class newsletter, parent letter or email, etc. Please do not include any personal contact information such as your cell phone number or personal email address.
 Use the school's phone number and your DSU email address.
-Share your plans for obtaining parental permission for photographing and videotaping.
-Discuss options if parental permission is not obtained for all students in the classroom.
-Refer to Appendix B.
+Refer to Appendix B for an example.